jamesalmeida/frontend-take-home/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+I also pointed to my own proxy inside of [package.json](https://github.com/jamesalmeida/frontend-take-home/blob/main/package.json) (line 5) to get around CORS issue with making API calls to an outside domain.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.